 Old people, children and animals brought together 18 performers – 5 in their sixties and seventies, 3 teenagers, 2 four-year olds and 8 animals.

-With Old people, children and animals we aimed to continue to develop a number of recurrent areas of enquiry for Quarantine.
-We wanted to explore questions about responsibility – not only with those close to us, but also around our role in civil society.
-In a theatrical context, we wanted to look at how audience and performers share responsibility for the performance itself.
+Old people, children and animals continued to develop a number of areas of enquiry for Quarantine.
+We wanted to explore questions about responsibility – not only those close to us, but also around our role in civil society.
+We wanted to look at how audience and performers share responsibility for the performance itself.
 And of course, we wanted to challenge the theatrical axiom that we should “never work with children or animals” and through that the idea that there are groups of people who should be excluded from theatre-making.
 And of course to examine the complex idea of working with non-human animals in art and our relationship with them.

-The process of making Old people, children and animals was much more difficult than we had imagined and looking back the show was a mixed success.
-We struggled to find material and ended up resorting to formula so that, although perhaps there were some interesting sections, thought-provoking juxtapositions and even the odd beautiful theatrical moment, the piece as a whole was never entirely satisfying.
-It gave us considerable food for thought about the risks we always take, but have somehow grown used to, in Quarantine's work.
-For the performers there were many positives in spite of the difficulties of the process for the creative team.
-Audiences and critics responded warmly to the warmth and generosity of the show.
+The process of making Old people, children and animals was more difficult than we had imagined – for reasons that surprised us - and the show was a mixed success.
+We struggled to find material and resorted to formula.
+Although perhaps there were some interesting sections, thought-provoking juxtapositions and even the odd beautiful theatrical moment, the piece as a whole was never entirely satisfying.
+It gave us food for thought about the risks we always take, but have somehow grown used to in Quarantine's work.
+For the performers there seemed to be positives in spite of the difficulties of the process for the creative team.
+Audiences and critics responded to the warmth and generosity of the show.